PrefectHQ/prefect/docs/getting-started/quickstart.md

 </div>

 !!! tip "Getting started tips"
-    - You can call your flow function directly like any other Python function and its execution will be registered and monitored with the Prefect API and visible in the UI
+    - You can call your flow function directly like any other Python function and its execution will be registered and monitored with the Prefect API and visible in the UI.
-    - [Flows](/concepts/flows) can be called inside of other flows (Prefect designates these ["subflows"](/concepts/flows/#composing-flows)) but a task _cannot_ be run inside of another task or from outside the context of a flow
+    - [Flows](/concepts/flows) can be called inside of other flows (Prefect designates these ["subflows"](/concepts/flows/#composing-flows)), but a task _cannot_ be run inside of another task or from outside the context of a flow.
-    - Elevating a flow to a [deployment](/concepts/deployments/) exposes a Prefect-backed API for remotely managing and configuring your workflow with things such as [scheduling rules](/concepts/schedules/), [trigger rules](/cloud/automations/), and cancellation
+    - Elevating a flow to a [deployment](/concepts/deployments/) exposes a Prefect-backed API for remotely managing and configuring your workflow with things such as [scheduling rules](/concepts/schedules/), [trigger rules](/cloud/automations/), and cancellation.
-    - Deployments require that flow functions are defined in static files, and therefore calling the `serve` method on an interactively defined flow will raise an error
+    - Deployments require that flow functions are defined in static files, and therefore calling the `serve` method on an interactively defined flow will raise an error.

 ## Step 5: Add a schedule

-We can now configure our deployment as we like - for example, let's add a [schedule](/concepts/schedules/) to our deployment.
-We could do this in one of two ways:

-- use the Prefect UI to create and attach the schedule
+We can now configure our deployment with additional options - for example, let's add a [schedule](/concepts/schedules/) to our deployment.
+We could add a schedule via the Prefect UI or by adding an argument to the `serve` method.
+Let's update the script above to specify a cron schedule:
-- specify the schedule in code

-Let's update the script above to specify a schedule:

 ```python
 if __name__ == "__main__":